franciscoadasme/psique/README.md

-# PSIQUE - Protein Secondary structure Identification on the basis of QUaternions and Electronic structure calculations
+# PSIQUE: Protein Secondary structure Identification on the basis of QUaternions and Electronic structure calculations

 PSIQUE is a geometry-based secondary structure assignment method that uses local helix parameters, quaternions, and a classification criterion derived from DFT calculations of polyalanine.
-The algorithm can identify common (alpha-, 3-10-, pi-helices and beta-strand) and rare (PP-II ribbon helix and gamma-helices) secondary structures, including handedness when appropriate.
+The algorithm can identify common (alpha-, 3₁₀-, π-helices and beta-strand) and rare (PP-II ribbon helix and γ-helices) secondary structures, including handedness when appropriate.

 ## Installation